 You can still make a PPI claim under the 'Plevin' legal ruling.
 If Vertbaudet Catalogue charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from Vertbaudet Catalogue
+Recover your PPI from Vertbaudet Catalogue due to Undisclosed Commission

 How we can help with your Vertbaudet Catalogue 'Plevin' PPI claim